tsdjs/tsd/readme.md

 Type: `string[]`<br>
 Default: Finds files with `.test-d.ts` or `.test-d.tsx` extension.

 An array of test files with their path.
+Uses [globby](https://github.com/sindresorhus/globby) under the hood so that you can fine tune test file discovery.

 ## License